jordimas/gnome-shell-extension-arcmenu/README.md

 Additional credits: This extension also leverages the work from [Giovanni Campagna ](https://git.gnome.org//browse/gnome-shell-extensions) gnome Application Menu used in [Gnome 3](https://www.gnome.org/) to allow the menu to be embedded in the Gnome main panel This extension also leverages some of the work from [Zorin OS menu](https://zorinos.com/).
+This extension also leverages some code from the gnome-shell adapted to be used for ArcMenu and also uses adapted code from Dash to Panel's Utils.js to allow the ArcMenu to be used for different Gnome-shell versions.

 -----